MihaiMocanuFmi/CaesarCipherDecrypter/README.md

 * C11 (recommended)

 ## Notes
-This was only tested on linux, format of file paths might pose a problem in Windows
+This was only tested on linux, format of file paths might pose a problem in Windows.

 To build this program in release mode, use instead:
 * `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release`